Order parameter fluctuations in the holographic superconductor: Order parameter fluctuations

-It is important to realize that we are considering the \textit{intrinsic} dynamics of the order parameter fluctuations, because we are not considering fluctuations in the gauge field $A_\mu$ and the metric $g_{\mu\nu}$.
-By taking these into account, which is a formidable task in practice, we could in principle calculate the full set of all coupled correlation functions, including for instance $\exv{J^\mu J^\nu}$, $\exv{J^\mu O}$, and $\exv{T^{\mu\nu} O}$, using the approach in Ref. \cite{Kaminski}.
+In the boundary theory, we could in principle calculate the full set of all coupled correlation functions, including for instance $\exv{{J'}^\mu {J'}^\nu}$, $\exv{{J'}^\mu O'}$, $\exv{{O'}^* O'}$, and $\exv{{T'}^{\mu\nu} O'}$, using the approach in the previous subsection.
 Here $J^\mu$ is the $U(1)$ current dual to the gauge field and $T^{\mu\nu}$ is the energy-momentum tensor dual to the metric $g_{\mu\nu}$.
 In terms of an effective action for the longitudinal dynamics, this is equivalent to a mode-coupling theory where the order parameter fluctuations $O'$ are coupled to the mass-density fluctuations $m'$ and the charge fluctuations $q'$.
 This is a consequence of the Ward identities for the various Green's functions, which follow from the conservation of charge, energy, and momentum.

-To illustrate more clearly what this means, consider the effective action $S_{\text{eff}}$ of the field theory, expanded up to second order in the fluctuations $O'$, ${O'}^*$, $q'$ and $m'$.
+To illustrate more clearly what this means, consider the effective action $S_{\text{eff}}$ of the field theory, expanded up to second order in the fluctuations $O'$, ${O'}^*$, $q'$, and $m'$.
 Naturally, the terms in the action that are linear in the fluctuations then give the equations of motion.
 For the mass density, this results in the conservation equation for the energy-momentum tensor $\partial_\mu \exv{T^{\mu\nu}}=0$.
 This equation gives rise to two longitudinal sound modes and two transverse diffusive modes.
 Furthermore, the charge density fluctuations lead to the conservation of the associated $U(1)$ current, i.e., $\partial_\mu \exv{J^\mu}=0$.
 This results in a diffusive mode for the intrinsic, i.e., uncoupled dynamics of the charge fluctuations.
 For the order parameter, the associated equation of motion can be written as $\delta\mathcal{L}_{GL}/\delta \exv{O}=0$ and its conjugate, where $\mathcal{L}_{GL}$ is a Ginzburg-Landau Lagrangian density, which we will discuss in the next sections.